fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

 In this task, you create an `BankAccount` class that initializes a combination of public and static fields.
 You also create constructors that initialize the fields with default values and values passed as parameters.

-You need a `BankAccount` class that includes the following fields:
+You want a `BankAccount` class that includes the following fields:

 - `accountNumber` - A public field that stores the account number.
 - `balance` - A public field that stores the account balance.